top of page

 Sodexo measures employee quality of life as the employee's physical environment, health and wellbeing, social interaction, recognition, ease and efficiency, and personal growth.
 Sodexo considers the lifestyles of its employees globally and encourages work flexibility to promote improved performance for clients and customers.

 Sarosh Mistry, Region Chair for North America and Chief Executive Officer, suggested that improved performance starts with ensuring an excellent quality of life for Sodexo employees.
 Sylvia Metayer, Chief Growth Officer, humbly stated, "I am learning that to be a CEO is to be a servant."
 Sodexo's senior leadership shares a servant focus.
-The following table provides examples of servant-leadership from both Sarosh Mistry and Sylvia Metayer.
-They are two members of the Sodexo Executive Committee.
+The following table provides examples of servant leadership from Sarosh Mistry and Sylvia Metayer, two members of the Sodexo Executive Committee.

 Sodexo servant leader examples